AdobeDocs/graphql-mesh-gateway/src/pages/index.md

 # API Mesh for Adobe Developer App Builder

-API Mesh for Adobe Developer App Builder is a decoupled API platform that enables enterprise and mid-market developers to integrate private or third-party APIs and other software interfaces with Adobe products using Adobe IO.
+API Mesh for Adobe Developer App Builder is a decoupled API platform that enables enterprise and mid-market developers to integrate private and third-party APIs and other software interfaces with Adobe products using Adobe IO.

 <Resources slots="heading, links"/>